meeschka/DandDice/README.md

 # DandDice
 ### Bringing Faerun's Most Beloved Dice Games to Your Browser
 Dungeons and dragons dice game for GA Project #1.
-The game currently only allows for Vaults, but Pickpocket and Giants & Halflings are next on the list.
+The game currently only allows for Vaults and Giants and Halflings, but Pickpocket is next on the list.

 ### Getting Started
 You can find Vaults [here](https://meeschka.github.io/DandDice/).